-- A CREATIVITY-DRIVEN approach to modern marketing operations and strategy that equips graduates with the skills and experiences necessary to compete in a complex digital environment
+- A creativity-driven approach to modern marketing operations and strategy

 A proven model that offers a competitive advantage